 A question often arises in the mind of the beginner whether the power that cures will act, and whether the patient will feel it and respond to it.
-This solicitude makes him think that it is his business to explain the nature of the power to the patient, to pray God that it may act, and then to tell the patient that it is operating on him.
+This solicitude makes him think that it is his business to explain the nature of the power to the patient, to pray God that it may act, and . then to tell the patient that it is operatthe thought, and the reflection will take care of itself.

+ing on him.
 This is entirely needless.
 Spirit will and does act.
 The healing power is never lacking for an instant.
 Nor need you have the least concern about your patient.
 He will respond, and it is not necessary to inquire about the effect produced; for can you not realize that spirit is the life of all matter, works through all forms, and cannot be resisted?